What is this deliverable for?

 A dedicated page presents the characteristics of each behavioral quadrant to aid in interpreting the map.

-This section positions team members according to their natural management tendencies.
-It helps identify who in the team has a managerial profile, which leadership style dominates, and which management skills are underrepresented.
+This section positions team members according to their natural managerial tendencies.
+It helps identify who in the team has a managerial profile, which leadership style dominates, and which managerial skills are underrepresented.

 9. Collective BIG 4